Warwick Camp: After the Second World War

-The Bermuda Regiment
+The Royal Bermuda Regiment

 With no need to contend with other units for its use, the Bermuda Rifles closed its drill halls and collected its companies together at Warwick Camp.
 After converting to the infantry role in 1953, the BMA operated from Warwick Camp, also.
 The legalisation of motor vehicles for personal use in 1948 meant that soldiers with homes or workplaces anywhere in Bermuda could easily attend training dates at Warwick Camp.
-In 1965, the BMA and the BVRC were amalgamated to form the Bermuda Regiment.
+In 1965, the BMA and the BVRC were amalgamated to form the Bermuda Regiment (now the Royal Bermuda Regiment).

 Warwick Camp has served, since then, as the Bermuda Regiment's headquarters and only facility.
 This actually compares very favourably to the situation of most Territorial Army units in Britain, which still operate from drill halls, lacking barracks, rifle ranges and outdoor training areas other than small carparks that double as parade grounds.
 By comparison, Warwick Camp includes extensive lightly wooded and grassy areas, and full rifle ranges (fuller, in fact, than modern, sub-calibre rifles can make use of.
 The longest range used today is a 100 metre one, while the longest, which allows shooting at ranges of up to 800 yards, has long lain disused).
 There are also two 25 metre ranges - one on the south side of the road, and the other within the area enclosed by permanent buildings on the north side of the road (the South Shore Road, formerly the Military Road, which cuts through the camp, is a public thoroughfare, and the land to the south of it now doubles as public parkland).
 In addition to the ranges for live firing, the Camp also now has a building equipped with the Firearms Training System (FATS), allowing 'shooting' year-round in simulated combat conditions.